soundpress/RulesOfNYC/docs/c19/index.rst

 (b) Applicant in this Chapter means an Applicant for an original or renewal License as a Taxicab Broker

-(c) Broker or Taxicab Broker is an individual or Business Entity licensed by the Commission to act as an agent for another person or Business Entity in negotiating either of the following:
+(c) Broker or Taxicab Broker is an individual or Business Entity licensed by the Commission to act as an agent for another person or Business Entity in negotiating any of the following:

-   (1) The transfer of any interest in a Medallion
+   (1) The transfer of any interest in a Medallion.

-   (2) A loan to be secured by a Medallion or a Taxicab
+   (2) A loan to be secured by a Medallion or a Taxicab, including any refinancing, extension or modification of any such loan.

 (d) Brokerage is the term for the business of being a Broker.